 A valuable recruiting resource is the pool of talent who is currently helping create job openings: your employees.
 Reaching out to your staff for candidate data is a great way to pre-qualify applicants and to create trust and goodwill within the company.
 Referral incentives are helpful here, and they don’t necessarily have to be super-generous or lavish.

 A nice reward will help drive referrals, however, and considering the time it may save you — investing in an attractive referral rewards program is worth the money.
 Also, making the referral process quick and easy will increase the number of employees who engage in it.
 Lastly, don’t forget to extend due gratitude.
-According to Carrerify.com, a simple “thank you” gives employees enough incentive to refer more of their colleagues during a hiring campaign.
+Recognize top referrers, even a “thank you” from their direct manager gives them high levels of satisfaction at work.

 Implementing hiring software to manage candidate data during the recruiting process is a key way to save time and money in the future.
 By keeping potential employees engaged through email and platform messaging, you can leverage your current recruiting efforts for future gain.
 Instead of doing the work twice to locate qualified recruits, you can stay connected with the current batch which can save you from doubling your recruiting efforts down the road.